fluent/fluentd-docs-gitbook/plugins/filter/parser.md

 </filter>
 ```

-With above configuration, result is below:
+With above configuration, here is the result:

 ```
 # input data:  {"key":"value","log":"{\"user\":1,\"num\":2}"}